AmitSalti/PetShop/README.md

 you can also check what animals have the most comments and add comments.

 ## 👨🏼‍💼 Admin
-there is also a option to enter as admin, just add to the url / and add animal, delete animal or edit animal .
+there is also a option to enter as admin, just add to the url "/admin" and you will have the option to add animal, delete animal or edit animal .

 ## 📚 Stack